 The subject librarian in your faculty or department library will also be able to help you locate relevant material and many will run information sessions tailored to different elements of your studies.

 Guides by subject to help you find the online and print materials you need.
 Most also have information about referencing as recommended by your faculty or department.

-There is a new academic skills and welfare collection in the library, made up of recommendations from the Senior Tutor, Tutors, and the JCR Committee.
+There is an academic skills and welfare collection in the library, made up of recommendations from the Senior Tutor, Study Skills Tutor, Tutors, and the JCR Committee.
 With an “A” classmark, these books are stored near to the “GUS” general reading books on the central free-standing bookshelves on the ground floor of the library.

 There is more information at the University’s skills page here.

-You can also find help in CamGuides, the new online resource for Master’s students.
-This is designed as a pre-arrival postgraduate resource, but will have sections, such as Managing your information, that will be of use to students at all levels and at any time.
+You can also find help in CamGuides, the new online resources for undergraduates and for taught master’s students.
+This is designed as a pre-arrival resource, but will have sections, such as Managing your study information, that will be of use to students at all levels and at any time.

 Referencing and good academic practice

 Have a look at Cite Them Right, which should answer any “how do I reference….?” scenarios and gives good general information about referencing, with examples.

 There’s a Cambridge Libraries guide to referencing with information for most subjects.
 This has been put together by the subject libraries and will have information about referencing styles where available.

 Remember that you can get in touch with library staff to ask general and specific referencing questions, and that staff at your subject library will have specific knowledge of any local variations or subject-specific referencing information you may need.